starhoshi/SimplePopupHistory/README.md

 ## Features

-- Display browsing history (up to 1000 most recent items)
+- Display browsing history (up to 1000 items from the past 30 days)
 - Real-time search functionality (titles and URLs)
 - Copy titles and URLs with one click
 - Visual feedback when copying